 Be a Weed Writer

 If the idea of creating, maintaining AND providing the content of a website seems a bit daunting to you, there is the option of writing a book and publishing it yourself.
 Remember that bomb pot brownie recipe your degenerate grandmother left for you on her deathbed?
 Well, you could write a book of cannabis recipes.
 Have a penchant for art and not afflicted with drunk tremors?
 Create your own adult stoner coloring book.
 Do you know some aspect of weed really well, like horticulture?
-You could create your own grow book.
-Another option is to create your own personality and detail your wacky adventures on the printed page–the possibilities are vast my friend.
+You could write your own grow book.
+Another option is to “brand” your own personality and detail your wacky adventures on the printed page–the possibilities are endless my friend.

-Another option is to be a cannabis journalist.
+Yet another option is to be a cannabis journalist.
 This is different from say, a cannabis blogger in that you are working with actual companies who will pay you to review some aspect of cannabis (not necessarily just the part you smoke).

 Oregon Live recently published a position for a freelance pot smoker to review and write about different strains of cannabis-